kwsong0113/diffusion-forcing-transformer/README.md

 Our visualization is side by side, with prediction on the left and ground truth on the right.
 However, ground truth is expected to not align with prediction since the sequence is highly stochastic.
 Ground truth is provided to provide an idea about quality only.

 The above checkpoint is trained for 100K steps with small number of frames.
-We've already verified diffusion forcing works in latent diffusion setting and can be extended to many more tokens without sacrificing compositionality with some special techniques, stay tuned for our next project!
+We've already verified diffusion forcing works in latent diffusion setting and can be extended to many more tokens without sacrificing compositionality.

 ## Training